 2051 pixels / 300 dpi = 6.837 inch

 1418 pixels / 300 dpi = 4.727 inch

 If you prefer centimeters, you will then need to multiply the values by 2.54, which brings us to a width x height of roughly 17.3 x 12 cm.

-Pop Quiz, what’s the page size of a printed PhD thesis book?
+Pop Quiz, what’s the page size of a printed PhD thesis book in the Netherlands?
 Yep, 17 x 24 cm in portrait orientation.
 Since there are margins on the pages, the text block will only be about 13 to 14 cm wide.
 The figure from our example is 17 cm wide, which makes it physically large enough to print in your thesis at 300 dpi.
 Yay!

 In a word: Figures for your PhD thesis should be about 15 cm wide and at least 300 dpi in resolution.

 Using the same principles for your cover, any image you want to use there needs to be at least 17.6 cm wide and 24.6 cm high at 300 dpi for only the front cover.
 The six extra millimeters include bleed, which I will explain more about soon.
 If you deliver a PDF with front and back cover to the printing company, the width of the image will have to be 34.6 cm + spine width(!) and the height needs to be 24.6 cm.